Koninklijke Philips (AMS:PHIA) Given a €54.00 Price Target at The Goldman Sachs Group

-The Goldman Sachs Group set a €54.00 ($63.53) target price on Koninklijke Philips (AMS:PHIA) in a report published on Wednesday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+The Goldman Sachs Group set a €54.00 ($63.53) target price on Koninklijke Philips (AMS:PHIA) in a research note released on Tuesday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Koninklijke Philips N.V. is the Netherlands-based health technology company.
 The Company’s segments include Personal Health businesses, Diagnosis & Treatment businesses, Connected Care & Health Informatics businesses, HealthTech Other and Legacy Items.
 The Personal Health businesses segment is engaged in the health continuum, delivering integrated, connected solutions that support healthier lifestyles and those living with chronic disease.